-There needs to be an effective mechanism in place locally to ensure timely dissemination of the ultrasound report.3
+There needs to be an effective mechanism in place locally to ensure timely dissemination of the ultrasound report.

-The report should be issued in a timely fashion to inform patient management and must provide information which relates to the original clinical question, including expected and unexpected findings and their clinical relevance.
+The report should be issued in line with Royal College of Radiologists' recommendations and must provide information which relates to the original clinical question, including expected and unexpected findings and their clinical relevance.